CodingFair/Anu.Dev/README.md

 - 🔭 I’m working as a Cloud Engineer and contributing to Cloud services for building web applications. **Charles Schwab**

-- ⚖️ I’m currently learning **GO language, Node.js ~ Express.js and Typescript, Kotlin.**
+- ⚖️ I’m currently learning **GO language, Node.js ~ Express.js and Typescript, DevOps, Python.**

 - 🐿️ I’m looking to collaborate on **Cloud Native Projects**